 C series: Letter C prefix with sequential numbers running up to 15000

-Within these series, certain techniques were assigned a range of numbers, but there are gaps because some techniques were more popular than others and the less popular cards fell short of their allotted range.
+Within these series, certain techniques were assigned a range of numbers, but there were gaps because some techniques were more popular than others, and the less popular cards fell short of their allotted range.

 To cope with this problem, especially after new techniques were introduced, the company began allotting numbers in smaller blocks.
 Eventually, cards were just numbered sequentially without regard to style.